OMV: History

 In the same year, OMV increased its share capital, meaning that more than 50% of the company's shares were in free float for the first time.
 Following the sale of 50% of the subsidiary company Agrolinz Melamine International GmbH to IPIC in 2005, the Borealis group was taken over in full together with IPIC.

 In 2006, OMV acquired a 34% stake in a Turkish oil company Petrol Ofisi.
 In the same year, the board members of OMV and Verbund, the Austrian utility group announced plans for a merger.
 However, this collapsed due to resistance from Austrian MPs.

 OMV increased its stake in Hungarian oil group MOL to 20.2% in 2007.
 OMV then sold its entire stake in March 2009 after MOL rejected a takeover bid in 2008 and the European Commission imposed tough restrictions for an approval of the deal.
 In late 2011, OMV acquired the stake held by Dogan Holding in Petrol Ofisi, which further increased its stake in the company to 95.75%.

 In 2012, the Domino-1 well in the Romanian Black Sea exploration license Neptun was the most significant discovery in that year, which has the potential to be OMV's most important gas discovery ever.

-On October 31, 2013, the acquisition deal with Norwegian Statoil containing participations in oil and gas fields and in development projects in Norway and the UK was closed.
-With 2.65 bn USD, this then was the largest transaction in OMV's history.
+On 31 October 2013, the acquisition deal with Norwegian Statoil containing participations in oil and gas fields and in development projects in Norway and the UK was closed.
+With US$2.65 billion, this then was the largest transaction in OMV's history.

 A divestment agreement for the 45% stake in Bayernoil was signed in December 2013.
 The sale was closed in June 2014.